 Delta Center California seeks to improve care and health outcomes for people with behavioral health needs, meet the goals of individuals and families, and address racial and economic inequities.

 Building more equitable systems and policies means addressing factors such as structural racism and stigma against mental illness and substance use that have resulted in disparities in outcomes.
-To accomplish these goals, the initiative brings together behavioral health and primary care leaders in California and offers a neutral venue to examine recent policy and practice changes, identify opportunities to sustain what has worked, and explore and implement payment and practice change going forward.
+To accomplish these goals, the initiative brings together behavioral health and primary care leaders in California in a neutral venue to examine recent policy and practice changes, identify opportunities to sustain what has worked, and explore and implement payment and practice change going forward.

 Why This Work Matters